Housing and economic needs assessment

 If authorities use a different method how will this be tested at examination?

-Where data availability does not allow the standard method to be used, consideration will be given to whether it provides the basis for a plan that is positively prepared, taking into account the information available on household formation and affordability.
+The standard method should be used to assess housing needs.
+However in the specific circumstances where an alternative approach could be justified, such as those explained at paragraph 014, consideration will be given to whether it provides the basis for a plan that is positively prepared, taking into account the information available on existing levels of housing stock and housing affordability.

 How is housing need calculated for the purposes of decision making?